 Recognition of Successful Diplomates

-Successful ABR Diplomates are awarded a continuous ABR subspecialty certificate in hospice and palliative medicine.
+Successful ABR Diplomates are awarded a continuous ABR subspecialty certificate in neuroradiology.

 Maintenance of Certification

-Continuous subspecialty certification in hospice and palliative medicine is contingent upon meeting the requirements of the ABR’s Maintenance of Certification (MOC) program.
+Continuous subspecialty certification in neuroradiology is contingent upon meeting the requirements of the ABR’s Maintenance of Certification (MOC) program.
 For MOC program details, please see the MOC page